Jaemin

 Na Jae-min (born August 13, 2000), known mononymously as Jaemin, is a South Korean rapper.
-After training for three years, Jaemin debuted in August 2016 as a member of South Korean boy group NCT through the sub-unit NCT Dream, which has gone on to become one of the best-selling groups in South Korea.
+After training for three years, Jaemin debuted in August 2016 as a member of South Korean boy group NCT through the sub-units NCT Dream and NCT JNJM, which has gone on to become one of the best-selling groups in South Korea.

 Jaemin debuted in the acting scene, starring in the web series Method to Hate You (2019).

 Early life

 Na Jae-min was born in Busan, South Korea on August 13, 2000.
 He grew up in Seoul and studied at Incheon Cheong-il Elementary School; he also attended at Incheon Haewon Middle School and went to School of Performing Arts Seoul (SOPA).

 During his childhood, Jaemin competed nationally in short-track speed skating.

 Jaemin became a trainee under SM Entertainment in 2013, at the age of 13, after being street-cast by staff while handing out posters and collecting trash as a volunteer with his mother at an event.